ngoanhtien/booking-movies-ticket-be/memory-bank/activeContext.md

    * Implement proper error handling for API failures
    * Add loading states for API calls
    * Consider optimistic UI updates for better user experience
-2. **Refine `MovieForm` Routes**:
+3. **Refine `MovieForm` Routes**:
    * Modify the `movies/add` and `movies/edit/:id` routes in `admin-interface/src/routes.tsx`
    * For "edit", fetch movie data based on `id` and pass it to `MovieForm`
    * Implement actual `onSave` and `onCancel` handlers (e.g., API calls, navigation)
-3. **Enhance User Experience for Booking Form**:
+4. **Enhance User Experience for Booking Form**:
    * Add animations for step transitions
    * Improve responsive design for mobile users
    * Add more detailed validation messages
    * Implement better error recovery for failed operations
-4. **Address Placeholder Admin Modules**: Systematically work through other placeholder components in the admin panel (e.g., `RoomManagement`, `RolesManagement`, `PromotionsManagement`) to implement their full functionality.
-5. **Testing**: Conduct a thorough review and test of the recently implemented features, especially the multi-step booking form.
+5. **Testing**: Conduct a thorough review and test of the recently implemented features, especially the enhanced admin components and the multi-step booking form.

 ## Active Decisions
 - Using JPA for entity relationships